Essentials for a Successful Camping Trip

 Bonus: Tentsile Connect Tree Tent

 If you want the functionality of a hammock but the security of a tent, the Tentsile Connect Tree Tent provides an awesome suspended tent feel.
 The Connect is a two person tree tent with a removable rain fly and several netting options to give you total freedom.
 A tree tent does require more practice setting up as it requires 3 places of support and the practice to keep the floor level.
-You could also include a 3rd person by hanging a hammock under the tree tent.
+You could also include a third person by hanging a hammock under the tree tent.

 Sleeping Pads

 Sleeping pads allow air, foam or both between you and the ground and provide a little more comfort to your camping experience.
 They come in numerous types and styles both insulated and non-insulated, either for the floor or your hammock setup.
-You can get them super thin or as think as 4-5”.
-These are not your typical air blowup mattresses these are designed to be super lightweight and packable.
+You can get them super thin or as think as four to five inches.
+These are not your typical blowup mattresses these are designed to be super lightweight and packable.
 Below are just a few options available to you.

 Klymit Static V Luxe

-The Klymit Static V Luxe hits the sweet spot where comfort, performance, durability and lightweight packability come together.
+The Klymit Static V Luxe hits the sweet spot where comfort, performance, durability, and lightweight packability come together.
 With a 30” width it provides plenty of room to roll and I love how the sides are raised a little bit to help you stay on your pad,.They have a unique body mapping which helps maximize comfort, for a thin sleeping surface this pad is extremely comfortable.
 If your in need of a bit more insulation on those colder nights they also offer an insulated version.

 Therm A Rest EvoLite Plus

 Therm-A-Rest is THE name when it comes to self inflating mattresses, they have been around for a while and have the market covered.
 Their EvoLite Plus doesn’t disappoint, if you are looking for the best value in a backpacking/camping mattress that offers comfort and convenience, than look no further.
 The EvoLite Plus combines both air and foam making this thin mattress really comfortable.
-With the build in reflective technology it also helps to insulate by reflecting the heat back to you.
+With the build in reflective technology it also helps to insulate by reflecting the heat back to your body.

 Exped Megamat